opengisci/opengisci.github.io/sp25/_posts/2025-02-10-c-github-pages.md

 layout: lesson
 title: Research and Publish with GitHub
 purpose: "learn fundamentals of Git version control and publish a website using Markdown, GitHub, and Jekyll"
-format: tutorial
+format: workshop
 term: sp25
 ---

 Thanks to [Yifei Luo](https://hegsrr.github.io/people/yifei-luo/) for contributions to this lesson.

-## Expectations
+## Goals and Expectations

 - Publish and customize a GitHub pages site with an 'about' page
-- Add at least one blog post
+- Add a blog post on open science / R&R in Geography

 ## Git